• Vaughan Relationship Centre: Counselling to Empower.

 Stages of Change

-will too.
+As life circumstances changes, often times your relationship with your significant other will too.
 With chance, your relationship may require some adjusting.
 It’s safe to say you are not the same person today as you were 10 years ago.
 You may need to rebalance your relationship with the support of a third party.

 Navigating Infidelity: Part I